joomla/rfc/proposed/rfc-workflow.md

 A Working Group consists of, at minimum:

 * One Editor
-* One members of Open Source Matters (Class 1, 2 or 3) who will act as Sponsor
+* One member of Open Source Matters (Class 1, 2 or 3) who will act as Sponsor
 * At least three other individuals.
 These may include members of Open Source Matters as well as members of the general community.